 “It is difficult for everybody, but our staff and the orphanage staff do whatever they can to serve the children as much as they can,” says Jian.
 “I hope people understand that we need support.”

-“We’ve already seen a great result after these children entered the Peace House,” Jian says.
+“We’ve already seen a great result after these children entered Peace House,” Jian says.

-And with the incredible generosity of Holt donors, more and more children living in orphanages will get the same chance — the chance to heal, and the chance overcome seemingly unsurmountable odds.
+And with the incredible generosity of Holt donors, more and more children living in orphanages will get the same chance — the chance to heal and the chance to overcome seemingly unsurmountable odds.